Shipramzn/newnew/README.md

 1. For some cases IDA* does not show any path rather the site gets hung.
 This may be due to the time limit exceed.
 The rest algos are working well
 2. If page doesn't load properly refresh it.
 3. The project is working on 64.0 64bit version of Firefox.
 On other versions UI will be displayed well .
 Moreover , the algos will work well but you can face problem in drawing obstacles(smoothness in drawing).
 But other things will work well on different versions of Firefox
-4. We do not have Mac thats why we have used online safari browser (https://app.lambdatest.com/console/realtime) .
-We recommend you to run the project on
+4. We do not have Mac thats why we have used online safari browser (https://app.lambdatest.com/console/realtime) with  macOS Sierra(OS).

 DEPLOYMENT:
 The project is being deployed on vercel.